 - Documents confirming the identity and authority of the signatories of the account

-Once you have completed these steps, you are free to start the running of your Russian company which will inevitably involve a lot of organising, marketing, etc. Where the hard work really begins!
+Once you have completed these steps, you are free to start the running of your Russian company which will inevitably involve a lot of organizing, marketing, etc. Where the hard work really begins!
 The steps above should take around 18-21 days in total to complete.

 There are a number of different legal structures to choose from for a Russian business.
 You’ll need to determine which one you will opt for before you move forward with most of the steps in the section above.
-Full details of legal business structures and their features are detailed in the Civil Code and companies law of the Russian Federation – Federal Law 14-FZ (Limited Liability Companies) and Federal Law 208-FZ (Joint-Stock Companies).
+Full details of legal business structures and their features are available in the Civil Code and companies law of the Russian Federation – Federal Law 14-FZ (Limited Liability Companies) and Federal Law 208-FZ (Joint-Stock Companies).
 The six main types of Russian company are:

 Limited Liability Company (OOO)